WHAT IS ANEMIA?

 - Pomegranates, Apples, Bananas, Strawberries, and Watermelons

-Animal sources of Iron (Heme Iron) are absorbed more readily by the gut and are thereby more effective than plant sources (non-heme iron).
-Women need more than twice the amount of Iron as compared to men, with their requirement further increasing 1.5 times more in pregnancy.
-Vitamin C (found readily in vegetables and fruits, especially citrus) increases the absorption of iron, while Zinc (found in whole grains, legumes, dairy, nuts, and eggs) helps in the metabolism of iron.
+Animal sources of Iron (heme iron) are absorbed more readily by the gut and are thereby more effective than plant sources (non-heme iron).
+Women need more than twice the amount of Iron as compared to men, with their requirement further increasing 1.5 times more during pregnancy.
+Vitamin C, found readily in vegetables and fruits (especially citrus) increases the absorption of iron, while zinc (found in whole grains, legumes, dairy, nuts, and eggs) helps in the metabolism of iron.

 Vitamin B12 is naturally found in animal products, including fish, meat, poultry, and eggs.
 Vegetarians can derive B12 from fortified cereals and milk products.
 Folic acid is readily found in plant sources like most green vegetables and fruits.

-Oral Iron supplements are best taken empty stomach or with a citrus fruit/juice.
+Oral iron supplements are best taken empty stomach or with a citrus fruit/juice.
 Avoid taking iron supplements at the same time as calcium supplements or antacids and keep at least an hour’s gap.
-Iron supplements are associated with gut disturbance like nausea, indigestion, and constipation.
+Iron supplements are associated with gut disturbances like nausea, indigestion, and constipation.
 This could be reduced if the iron supplement is taken with meals, however, this decreases the gut absorption of iron by 1/3rd.
-Sometimes changing the Iron salt, dosing alternate day, or using Heme iron supplements may help reduce the digestive side effects.
+Sometimes changing the iron salt, dosing on alternate days, or using heme iron or liposomal iron supplements may help reduce the digestive side effects and increase absorption.

-Treatment with oral supplements should be continued for 3-6 months especially in case of oral Iron to build up stores.
-Folic acid and B12 oral supplements are well tolerated.
+Treatment with oral supplements should be continued for 3-6 months especially in case of oral iron to build up stores.
+Folic acid and B12 oral supplements are commonly available and well tolerated.
+Large oral doses of B12 (around 1000ug) is needed in pernicious anemia.

-Supplements may be given as injections if there is a significant gut disturbance when taking orally, absorption through the gut is expected to be poor as seen in certain gastrointestinal diseases, or the deficiency is severe.
-Iron as the injection may be given also to build up iron stores faster especially in pregnancy.
-Injections may be given in single or multiple sittings at defined intervals, as an intravenous infusion as in the case of Iron or by intramuscular/subcutaneous route for B12 and Folic acid.
+Supplements may be given as injections in the following situations: if there is a significant gut disturbance or intolerance when taken orally; absorption through the gut is expected to be poor as seen in certain gastrointestinal diseases like IBD, malabsorption and post gastroduodenal bypass surgery; if the deficiency is severe and stores need to be built fast (2nd/3rd trimester of pregnancy); and in chronic kidney disease.
+Injections may be given in single or multiple sittings at defined intervals, as an intravenous infusion.
+Common injectable iron preparations are iron dextran, iron sucrose, ferric carboxymaltose, iron isomaltoside, ferric gluconate, and ferumoxytol.
+For B12 and folate intramuscular/subcutaneous route of injection is available.
+B12 injections are given for pernicious anemia.

-If Vitamin D deficiency is also present, it may be treated with daily oral supplements, weekly shots/sachets, or single injection depending on the severity of deficiency.
+If vitamin D deficiency is also present, it may be treated with daily oral supplements, weekly shots/sachets, or a single injection, depending on the severity of the deficiency.

-It is important to monitor response to treatment with periodic blood tests (2 weekly or monthly) to check Hb and the other parameters of CBC along with reticulocyte count, and Iron, Folic acid, or B12 levels.
+It is important to monitor response to treatment with periodic blood tests (2 weekly or monthly) to check Hb and the other parameters of CBC along with reticulocyte count, iron indices, folic acid, or B12 levels.

 For any query, additional information or to discuss any case, write to firstname.lastname@example.org and be assured of a response soon.